Volkswagen Tiguan Allspace review

 By the time the new Tiguan arrived in 2016, a replacement was long overdue.
 The second-generation car is a significant upgrade on the original, with more interior space, improved technology, and segment-leading levels of refinement.

 The Tiguan Allspace is 215mm longer than the standard car, with 109mm of that in the wheelbase.
 As a result, an Allspace in five-seat configuration offers a massive 760 litres of luggage space, a full 145 litres more than the regular Tiguan.
 Opt for the seven-seat version and this drops to 230 litres behind the rear-most seats, or 700 litres with the third row folded away.

-As a result, Volkswagen has ditched the two entry level versions of the Tiguan, with the mid-spec SE Nav acting as the Allspace entry model.
+There have been various trim levels introduced over the years, with the range now including Life, Elegance and R-Line versions.
 Standard equipment includes three-zone climate control, cruise control, 18-inch alloy wheels, touchscreen infotainment system, and automatic lights and wipers.

 Well chosen cosmetic upgrades give it subtle new look over the standard car, while a generous level of standard kit and a quality cabin create the feeling of a premium product, edging it closer to the Touareg and away from the standard Tiguan.